Our energetic and experienced staff make camp rewarding for everyone.

 A retired elementary teacher, Vicky coordinates supply runs and assisting with meals.
 She is essential to keep camp running smoothly from behind the scenes.

-Fourth year adventurer Alex is a perfect fit for our rugged outdoor program.
-Having obtained a B.S. in Exercise Physiology and Physical Education, Alex is working on a masters in Experiential Education.
+Sixth year adventurer Alex is a perfect fit for our rugged outdoor program.
+Having obtained a B.S. in Exercise Physiology and Physical Education, Alex recently completed a Masters in Experiential Education.
 He has breathed life into the wilderness tripping program.